 Vine 2 Finally Released

-Like its predecessor, bite allows users to creatively make looping videos.
+Like its predecessor, Byte allows users to creatively make looping videos.
 The main difference is that instead of seven seconds like in Vine, the Byte app uses 6-second videos.
 It comes with features you’d expect from a social media platform including a content feed, an explore page, and user profiles.

 Users can either record videos with the Byte app or upload the videos directly from their devices.
 This means that videos can be edited using third-party apps before being uploaded to the Byte platform.